johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-04-24-service-now-api-and-typescript-conditional-types.md

 ## Service Now Change Request States

 Let's look at another usage.
 We'll create a type that repesents the possible values of a Change Request's `state` in Service Now.
 Do take a moment to appreciate these values.
-Many engineers were lost in the long missions to obtain these rare and secret enums.
-Alas, The Service Now API docs have some significant gaps.
+Many engineers were lost in the numerous missions to obtain these rare and secret enums.
+Alas, the Service Now API docs have some significant gaps.

 ```ts
 /** represents the possible Change Request "State" values in Service Now */